ekernf01/HEART_choosing_stat_methods/course content/6_be_conservative/6_be_conservative.md

 #### Leave-one-out cross-validation

-This works much like predictive error.
+This works much like the last method.
 You can follow almost the same steps.
 The key difference is to *fit* the model and *evaluate* the model on separate subsets of data.
 You'll fit each model on 49 data points and evaluate on the 50th.
 You'll repeat this for all 50 data points and average the results.
-This is demonstrated in the code.
+This is demonstrated in the example code.

 #### Hypothesis testing